nwthomas/deep-learning-research-agent/README.md

 ### Repository

-The following setup is needed for running this codebase correctly:
+The following installs are required for running this codebase locally:

 1. [Python](https://www.python.org) (through [Pyenv](https://github.com/pyenv/pyenv))
 2. [Docker](https://www.docker.com)

 First, ensure the proper Python version is installed locally.
-See the [.python-version](./.python-version) file for the recommended versioning.

 Install `pyenv` first to manage non-system level Python installations.
 This can be done with:

 ```bash
 # Install on MacOS